Trade directory · Sitka metro · Alaska

 Insurance Minimums

-Alaska requires $50,000 general liability for contractors.
+Alaska requires minimum $50,000 general liability insurance for contractors.
 Workers compensation required if employing others.
-Bonding recommended for jobs over $1,000.
+Professional liability recommended at $100,000 minimum.

 § C · Path to license